 In the first post on this topic I provided some evidence of orientation-depended distortion of sharpness caused by the Bayer demosaicing algorithms found in dcraw.
 Now we will look at some samples from real photos.

 I initially though that it was caused by something in the CMOS sensor pixel geometry.
-Maybe the pixels were not really square, and some edge angles thus produced biased MTF50 estimates.
+Maybe the pixels were not really square, and some edge angles thus produced biased MTF50 estimates (Update: actually, square pixels are one of the main contributors to MTF50 varying according to edge angle).
 I have yet to test this, but it seems that the demosaicing algorithms are responsible for the bulk of the distortion.

 The sagittal MTF map also looks much more radially symmetrical.
 Although it is somewhat skew, it looks as if there is a donut-shaped region of maximum sharpness, something that is certainly possible if the field of this lens is not perfectly flat.
 The most important feature, though, is that the cross-shaped pattern seems to have disappeared, like we may expect based on the results derived from the synthetic images in the first post.